Hong Kong: Activists stand trial over banned Tiananmen vigil | DW | 01.11.2021

 Eight pro-democracy activists from Hong Kong appeared in court on Monday, facing various charges for their roles in the unauthorized Tiananmen vigil last year.

 Three of the accused pleaded not guilty to their charges, including Jimmy Lai, the founder of the now-defunct pro-democracy paper Apple Daily.
-The rest pleaded guilty.
+The others pleaded guilty.

 The yearly remembrance for those who were killed during the bloody response to the 1989 protests in Beijing's Tiananmen Square has been banned for the last two years.